duck-sec/beadey-eyed-windows-mouse-windows-privesc-script/README.md

 # Disclaimer
-This script is meant for educational and authorised auditing purposes only (eg. HackTheBox)
+This code is provided for educational and ethical security testing purposes only.
+It should be used responsibly and only in environments where explicit authorization has been granted.
+Unauthorized or malicious use is strictly prohibited.
+By using this code, you agree to adhere to all applicable laws, regulations, and ethical standards applicable in your jurisdiction.
+The creators and contributors disclaim any liability for any damages or consequences arising from the misuse or unauthorized use of this code.

 # Example Output
 An example from the Support HTB box